heldergomesramos/Snake-1v1/README.md

 **API Backend Repository**: [Snake 1v1 API](https://github.com/heldergomesramos/Snake-1v1-api-mysql)

-## 🌐 Live Version Available
+## 🌐 Live Version Status

+The game is currently paused for an undefined amount of time.

-The game is now live and ready to play online!
-You can challenge your friends in real-time by visiting the following link:
+Previously, you could challenge your friends in real-time by visiting the following link:

 [Play Snake 1v1](https://heldergomesramos.github.io/Snake-1v1)